fluttercandies/flutter_wechat_assets_picker/README.md

 To take a photo or a video for assets, please check the detailed usage in the example, and head over to [wechat_camera_picker](https://fluttercandies.github.io/flutter_wechat_camera_picker/) .

+All UI designs are based on WeChat 7.x, and it will be updated following the WeChat update in anytime.

 ## Contributors ✨

 Many thanks to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):